 Exponential (Euler's) Form (DP IB Analysis & Approaches (AA)): Revision Note

-Exponential (Euler's) Form
+Exponential (Euler's) form

 • If z subscript 1 equals r subscript 1 straight e to the power of straight i theta subscript 1 end exponent spaceand z subscript 2 equals r subscript 2 straight e to the power of straight i theta subscript 2 end exponent then

-• z subscript 1 cross times z subscript 2 equals r subscript 1 r subscript 2 straight e to the power of straight i open parentheses theta subscript 1 plus theta subscript 2 close parentheses end exponent
+• z subscript 1 z subscript 2 equals r subscript 1 r subscript 2 straight e to the power of straight i open parentheses theta subscript 1 plus theta subscript 2 close parentheses end exponent

 • Multiply the moduli and add the arguments